 Slip & Fall Accidents

-Spinal cord injuries may be devastating and may be the fault of multiple parties.
-Our Middlesex County spinal cord injury attorneys focus on helping victims pursue compensation.
-We represent people in Plainsboro, Cranbury, South Brunswick, North Brunswick, New Brunswick, Edison, Piscataway, Trenton, Princeton, Hamilton, West Windsor, and other areas of Middlesex, Mercer, Burlington, Monmouth, and Union Counties.
-Contact us online or call us at 609-799-6066 for a free appointment if you need a premises liability attorney or assistance with another personal injury case.
+Slip and fall accidents often result in serious injuries.
+Our firm may be able to help you recover compensation.
+Our Middlesex County slip and fall attorneys represent people in Plainsboro, Cranbury, South Brunswick, North Brunswick, New Brunswick, Edison, Piscataway, Trenton, Princeton, Hamilton, and West Windsor, as well as other communities in Middlesex, Mercer, Burlington, Monmouth, and Union Counties.
+Contact us online or call us at 609-799-6066 for a free consultation with a personal injury lawyer or a wrongful death attorney.